-Rutgers Cancer Institute of New Jersey and Robert Wood Johnson University Hospital are First in State to Offer Innovative Targeted Treatment for Rare Neuroendocrine Tumors
+Rutgers Cancer Institute and Robert Wood Johnson University Hospital are First in State to Offer Innovative Targeted Treatment for Rare Neuroendocrine Tumors

 Recently approved therapy administered through program at New Jersey’s Only NCI-designated Comprehensive Cancer Center

-New Brunswick, N.J. – Rutgers Cancer Institute of New Jersey, in partnership with Robert Wood Johnson University Hospital (RWJUH) – New Brunswick, is the first in the state to administer a form of targeted cancer treatment known as peptide receptor radionuclide therapy (PRRT) for rare neuroendocrine tumors that have spread beyond the initial tumor site.
+New Brunswick, N.J. – Rutgers Cancer Institute, in partnership with Robert Wood Johnson University Hospital (RWJUH) – New Brunswick, is the first in the state to administer a form of targeted cancer treatment known as peptide receptor radionuclide therapy (PRRT) for rare neuroendocrine tumors that have spread beyond the initial tumor site.
 The first patient received treatment October 24 at RWJUH, an RWJBarnabas Health facility in New Brunswick.

 The PRRT treatment lutetium Lu 177 dotatate was approved earlier this year by the United States Food and Drug Administration for adult use and is not widely available across the U.S. at this time.
 In New Jersey, it is only available at Rutgers Cancer Institute, the state’s only National Cancer Institute-designated Comprehensive Cancer Center, through RWJUH.